 As your trauma is uniquely yours, the events you have experienced play upon your psyche in a specific way; your wounds are unique and your recovery will be unique.
 There are some guideposts, though.
 Directing your own recovery with the support of a group for POSAs, friends, POSA coaching, etc. can give you the confidence you may be lacking in taking care of yourself in the world.

 Dr. Doug Weiss’ definition of sexual anorexia is, “The active, almost compulsive withholding of emotional, spiritual and sexual intimacy from the primary partner.”
 But, how can this be?
 Isn’t this a site for/about partners abandoned by their porn-addicted significant other?
 How can someone who is addicted to pornography or other sexual acting out then compulsively withhold sex from their partner?

-Read more: Sexual Anorexia
+Read more: Learn how to recognize and work with Sexual Anorexia

-Every PoSA's story is noteworthy.
+Every POSA's story is noteworthy.
 We've selected a few that represent different trajectories of sexual compulsion, how it played out and how a partner responded to it in order to rescue her own sense of self, her own life, really.
 Just as having a chronically ill child impacts a mother's everyday life, having a SAC partner/spouse does also.

-Read more: Partners of Addicts Stories
+Read more: POSA Stories

 Oftentimes we have similar enough scenarios for us all to relate to and learn from.
 This section contains some of the more common calls for help and clarity as we confront the challenges and chaos that sex addicts/compulsives have created in our lives and relationships.
-We invite you to submit questions and information to us at Posarc which you feel may be useful and relevant to others.
+We invite you to submit questions and information to us at PoSARC which you feel may be useful and relevant to others.
 We can all help each other.